Why Coram Chambers?

 The Written Application

-The criteria that we look for are: academic achievement, intellectual aptitude, work experience including an understanding of how such experience equips candidates with the skills necessary for life at the Bar, reasons given for applying to chambers and the answers given to a short essay question.
+The criteria that we look for are academic achievement, intellectual aptitude, work experience including an understanding of how such experience equips candidates with the skills necessary for life at the Bar, reasons given for applying to chambers and the answers given to a short essay question.
 Each answer or box on the form attracts a set number of marks.

 Save for in exceptional circumstances, candidates who did not obtain at least a 2:1 at undergraduate level will not be considered.
+We do have a scheme of automatic interview for exceptional or extenuating circumstances where we feel that assessing on the written form alone would cause a candidate unfairness.

 The Interview